-The biggest complaint among authors has to be, “I’m not selling enough books!”
+One of the most common complaints among authors is, “I’m not selling enough books!”

-Authors with traditional publishers are getting less and less promotional support, while those who are self-published get no help.
-As a result, they often end up wasting their money on promotion packages that make a lot of noise, but not in the right places.
+The problem is, authors with traditional publishers are getting less and less promotional support, while those who are self-published get no help.
+As a result, authors often end up wasting their money on cookie-cutter promotion packages that make a little noise, but not in the right places.

 This guy is going to have a lot of trouble promoting his book.

-You want to know as much as possible about your target audience so you can reach them where they’re spending time.
-For example, according to a social media demographics report from Online MBA, if your target reader is female, enjoys crafts and home decorating, attended college but doesn’t have a bachelor’s or graduate degree, and has a household income of $50,000 to $99,999, you’ll want to learn how to use Pinterest for book promotion.
+You want to know as much as possible about your target audience so you can reach them where they are already.
+For example, if your target reader is female, between the ages of 18 and 44, attended college, and has a household income of $100,000-plus, you’ll want to learn how to use Pinterest for book promotion.

-You didn’t do enough to set the promotional stage before you published the book.
+3. You didn’t do enough to get ready for the launch before you published the book.

-Authors with traditional publishers often don’t discover how little their publishers can do to support them until their books are in stores.
-Self-published authors often wait until they have cartons of books stacked in their homes to ask, “How do I get the word out?”
+Many times, authors with traditional publishers don’t discover how little their publishers can do to support them until their books are in stores.
+Self-published authors often wait until their book is live on Amazon to ask, “How do I get the word out?”

 All authors need to learn as much as possible about how to promote a book as far in advance as possible – ideally, before they even write the book.
 Creating the book marketing plan you’ll need to keep your efforts on track, on schedule, and on budget requires knowing which strategies and tactics will help you reach your audience.